Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Methods

 \section{Methods}

-To explore the difficulty of the Cross3DVG task, we prepare several baseline models based on different components.
-Baselines include an established 3D visual grounding model ScanRefer~\cite{chen2020scanrefer} and the state-of-the-art 3DVG-Transformer~\cite{zhao20213dvg}\footnote{For our experiments, we used a follow-up work 3DVG-Transformer+ for our experiment, which incorporates a different spatial proximity matrix in the localization module.
-This module is also used as a listener model in~\cite{chen2021d3net}.}.
-To establish a robust baseline model, we extend the 3DVG-Transformer by incorporating CLIP~\cite{radford2021learning}.
-This extension enables the fusion of features extracted from both the 2D image and 3D data, addressing the differences between the two 3D datasets.
+To explore the Cross3DVG task difficulty, we prepared several baseline models based on different components.
+Baselines include an established 3D visual grounding model ScanRefer~\cite{chen2020scanrefer} and 3DVG-Transformer~\cite{Zhao_2021_ICCV}\footnote{For our experiments, we used a follow-up work 3DVG-Transformer+ for our experiment, which incorporates a different spatial proximity matrix in the localization module.
+This module is used as a listener model in an earlier study~\cite{chen2021d3net}.}.
+To construct a robust baseline model, we extended the 3DVG-Transformer by incorporating CLIP-based multi-view features~\cite{radford2021learning}.
+This extension enables the fusion of features extracted from both the multi-view 2D image and 3D data, specifically addressing differences between the two 3D datasets and providing a fair comparison of components with those of the existing method.

-\textbf{Overview of Network Architecture.} Figure~\ref{fig:network_overview} shows the overall architecture of our proposed baseline model, which comprises several key modules, including language encoding, object detection, localization, and a classifier.
-The model takes the point cloud representation of the 3D scene as input and uses a 3D object detector to predict object proposals within the scene.
-Next, the model takes a linguistic description as input and computes how well the object proposals align with the linguistic cues with a localization module.
-Unlike traditional transformer-based 3D visual grounding models, our approach incorporates both the 2D image information and the 3D geometric information to enrich the grounding process.
-Finally, a classifier module computes the localization scores for the proposed object boxes, using the fusion of both the 2D and 3D object features.
+\textbf{Overview of Network Architecture.} Figure~\ref{fig:network_overview} portrays the overall architecture of our proposed baseline model, which comprises several key modules including language encoding, object detection, localization, and a classifier.
+After the model takes the point cloud representation of the 3D scene as input, it uses a 3D object detector to predict object proposals within the scene.
+Next, after the model takes a linguistic description as input, it computes how well the object proposals align with the linguistic cues for a localization module.
+Unlike traditional transformer-based 3D visual grounding models, our approach enriches the grounding process by incorporating both multi-view 2D image information and 3D geometric information.
+Finally, a classifier module computes the localization scores for the proposed object boxes, using the fusion of both the multi-view 2D and 3D object features.